-If your cat breaks a bone in its foot, this may cause painful swelling.
+If your cat breaks a bone in its paw, this may cause painful swelling.
 Take your pet to the vet immediately if you're not sure.

-Your veterinarian can administer or recommend medications to help reduce the swelling and stop the allergic reaction if it's the result of a bee sting or other allergen.
-Some infections may require a course of antibiotics or application of antibiotic ointment; if an abscess has formed, it may need to be lanced and drained.
+Your veterinarian will administer or recommend medications to help reduce the swelling and stop the allergic reaction if it's the result of a bee sting or other allergen.
+Some infections require a course of antibiotics or application of antibiotic ointment.
+If an abscess has formed, it may need to be lanced and drained.

-If your vet suspects a broken bone, she'll X-ray your cat's foot to confirm.
+If your vet suspects a broken bone, they will X-ray your cat's paw to confirm.
 Depending on the location of the break, the vet may set the bone in a splint.
 In some cases, surgery is necessary to repair the break.

-In the event that your cat is treated for wounds on the bottom of its feet, you may want to ask your vet about switching from a clay-based pelleted litter to shredded paper until the wounds heal to help keep your cat's paws clean and prevent reinfection of the swollen area.
+If your cat is treated for wounds on the bottom of its paws, ask your vet about switching from a clay-based pelleted litter to shredded paper until the wounds heal to help keep your cat's paws clean and prevent reinfection of the swollen area.

-Some older cats or cats with medical conditions, such as arthritis, that make them less mobile may not be inclined to do the necessary clawing that keeps their nails in shape.
-If your cat is a senior and you don't want to attempt to trim its claws yourself (which is totally understandable), take it to a reputable groomer or your veterinarian's office.
+Some older cats or cats with medical conditions, such as arthritis, are less mobile and not inclined to do the necessary clawing that keeps their nails in shape.
+If your cat is a senior and you are uncomfortable trimming its claws by yourself (which is totally understandable), take it to a reputable groomer or your veterinarian's office.